John McRae (bowls)

-John McRae is a Scottish international lawn bowler.
+John McRae (born c.
+1924) is a Scottish former international lawn bowler.

-Bowls career
+Biography

-He won a bronze medal in the men's fours at the 1974 Commonwealth Games in Christchurch.
+McRae represented the Scottish team at the 1974 British Commonwealth Games in Christchurch, New Zealand, where he competed in the fours event, with Bill Scott, John Marshall and Morgan Moffat and won a bronze medal.

 He played for the Uddingston Bowls Club and captained Scotland for eight years.